mobizt/ESP-Signer/README.md

 See [How to Create Service Account Private Key](#how-to-create-service-account-private-key) below.

-This library supports ESP8266, ESP32 and Raspberry Pi Pico (RP2040).
+This library supports most Arduino devices except for AVR platform.

 This library supports native ethernet for ESP8266 and ESP32 and SPI Ethernet for Raspberry Pi Pico.